Plex-Engineer/manifest/Readme.md

 parent:
   order: false
 -->
-# Manifest
+# canto
 ## Description
-- Manifest is a Layer 1 blockchain built using Cosmos SDK and Tendermint Consensus with an EVM execution layer ([Ethermint](https://github.com/tharsis/ethermint) Module) and network owned/incentivized defi primitives(stablecoin, dex, lending market).
+- canto is a Layer 1 blockchain built using Cosmos SDK and Tendermint Consensus with an EVM execution layer ([Ethermint](https://github.com/tharsis/ethermint) Module) and network owned/incentivized defi primitives(stablecoin, dex, lending market).
-- Manifest's blockchain infrastructure is forked from [Evmos](https://github.com/tharsis/evmos) (Standard Cosmos SDK modules + Ethermint Module + ERC20 Module).
+- canto's blockchain infrastructure is forked from [Evmos](https://github.com/tharsis/evmos) (Standard Cosmos SDK modules + Ethermint Module + ERC20 Module).
-- Manifest includes a new additional functionality in the form of a novel cross-runtime governance mechanism via the unigov (unified governance) module.
-The unigov module allows Manifest Network stakeholders to vote on proposals which are read and executed by smart contracts deployed on the EVM.
+- canto includes a new additional functionality in the form of a novel cross-runtime governance mechanism via the unigov (unified governance) module.
+The unigov module allows canto Network stakeholders to vote on proposals which are read and executed by smart contracts deployed on the EVM.

 ## Running a Node
 1. Install [go](https://go.dev/doc/install)